Asylum decisions & appeals

 If the decision is negative

-If you wish, you can appeal the decision (see below).
+If you wish, you can appeal (see below).

 If you do not appeal or if your appeal fails and there is no other reason why you should be allowed stay, you will have to leave Ireland.